Alb-Ard/dist-sys-dubito-online/docs/report.md

 *Server-side infrastructure*

-### Modelling
+### Modeling

 The distributed system is based on the `PeerNetwork` interface.
 It declares a contract for interacting with the network in terms of Peers and messages, abstracting away how the network is managed.

-This iterface is then implemented in `PeerNetworkImpl`, which acts as a simple server for other clients, with the ability to connect to other networks.
+This interface is then implemented in `PeerNetworkImpl`, which acts as a simple server for other clients, with the ability to connect to other networks.

 Then, on top of those, the factory `PeerGraphNetwork` creates a P2P `PeerNetwork` where all clients are connected to one another automatically, by implementing an auto-discovery system for clients.